rpclib/rpclib/doc/pages/index.md

-# callme - modern msgpack-rpc for C++
+# rpc - modern msgpack-rpc for C++

 # Intro

-Welcome to the documentation of `callme`! `callme` is a new msgpack-rpc implementation written using modern C++.
+Welcome to the documentation of `rpclib`! `rpclib` is a new msgpack-rpc implementation written using modern C++.
 The goal of this library is to provide a simple, no-nonsense RPC solution.

 # Topics

 ## Using the library

-  * [Getting started](gettingstarted.md): Requirements, installation - everything you need to be able to start using `callme`
+  * [Getting started](gettingstarted.md): Requirements, installation - everything you need to be able to start using `rpclib`
   * [Cookbook](cookbook.md): Recipes for common tasks the library was designed for handling, in the form of short examples
   * [Primer](primer.md): A longer tutorial introduction to using the library, intended for newcomers
   * [Troubleshooting](troubleshooting.md): Common problems and their solutions